 Massage therapists treat clients by using touch to manipulate the soft-tissues of the body.
 With their touch, therapists relieve pain, help rehabilitate injuries, improve circulation, relieve stress, increase relaxation, and aid in the general wellness of clients.
 (The next class will begin in Chase City at The Estes Center on February 18, 2019.)

 Phlebotomists collect blood primarily by performing venipunctures or finger-sticks.
-The duties of a phlebotomist may include properly identifying the patient, interpreting the tests requested on the requisition, drawing blood into the correct tubes with the proper additives, accurately explaining the procedure to the patients, preparing patients accordingly...
+The duties of a phlebotomist may include properly identifying the patient, interpreting the tests requested on the requisition, drawing blood into the correct tubes with the proper additives and accurately explaining the procedure to the patients.

-SVCC offers Nurse Aide courses throughout our service area through our Center for Workforce Development.
+The healthcare industry is actively seeking professional Nurse Aides.
+This seven week course is designed for individuals desiring to work as a CNA.
 Upon successful completion of the program students receive the certificate needed to take the Virginia NNAAP (National Nurse Aide Assessment Program) Exam to become a Certified Nurse Aide (CNA).
-The College offers this program year round throughout the service area, with some programs taught during the day and some programs in the evening.